LihuaJulieZhu/CRISPRseekGUIDEseqBioc2020Workshop/README.md

 # CRISPRseekGUIDEseqBioc2020Workshop
-Design gRNA with high specificity and efficacy for the CRISPR technology including base editor and prime editor using CRISPRseek package and GUIDE-seq data analysis using GUIDEseq package
+CRISPRseek for design gRNAs with high specificity and efficacy for the CRISPR genome editing system  including base editor and prime editor.

+GUIDEseq for genome wide offtarget identification with GUIDE-seq data